 1 De Simoni (Giorn.
 Ligust., 1874, p.
-143) found in the archives of Genoa a grant from the Emperor Baldwin to the Genoese in 1204 (the year of the Latin conquest) of a site in Constantinople which they had held in the time of the Comneni "ubi molendina sunt et remi funt."
-This was no doubt the site in Coparia (from $\kappa \omega \pi \eta$, "an oar") which is mentioned in other passages (e.g. Miklosich und Müller, iii.
+143) found in the archives of Genoa a grant from the Emperor Baldwin to the Genoese in 1204 (the year of the Latin conquest) of a site in Constantinople which they had held in the time of the Comneni "ubi molendina sunt et remi fiunt."
+This was no doubt the site in Coparia (from $\kappa \omega m \eta$, "an oar") which is mentioned in other passages (e.g. Miklosich und Müller, iii.
 6).
-It was in the Neorion, the $\pi a \lambda a la \xi \delta \rho \tau \eta \sigma \iotas$ (van Millingen, p.
+It was in the Neorion, the $\pi \alpha \lambda \alpha l \alpha \ \dot{\epsilon} \xi \dot{a} \rho \tau \eta \sigma is$ (van Millingen, p.
 221).
 But there is some doubt whether the grant was to Genoa or to Pisa.
 Pisa was after the conquest generally in alliance with Venice against Genoa.
 See Ogerii Panis, Ann.
 Jan., s.a., 1206 (p.
 103 of vol. ii. of Caffaro in Fonti per la Storia d'Italia).

-2 Heyd, i.
-293. It seems that there had been also Venetian silk factories at Thebes.
-A Genoese ambassador to Constantinople is instructed to get from the Emperor the privilege of trading in panni di seta apud Stivam sicut Veneti soliti erant.
-"Stiva" for Thebes is parallel to Stamboul and Espigas (de Simoni in Giorn.
-Ligust, 1874, p.
-156).
-When Michael Paleologus' forces were gradually closing in upon the Latins in Constantinople, and in 1261 were besieging the castle of Galata, which at that time seems to have been held by the Venetians, an embassy from Genoa came to him, with whom he made a treaty undertaking to grant to Genoa the palace and Church in Constantinople that the Venetians had had and the city of Smyma, and to allow to the Genoese and Pisans, and to no other Latins, free navigation in the Black Sea in addition to the usual exemptions from duties, in return for the promise of Genoa to furnish a number of ships of war, the captains and crews of which were to be paid by the Emperor.1 The treaty is an epoch in the history of Genoese trade with the Levant, marking the point at which Genoa took the leading position at Constantinople, which had till then been held by Venice.
+When Michael Paleologus' forces were gradually closing in upon the Latins in Constantinople, and in 1261 were besieging the castle of Galata, which at that time seems to have been held by the Venetians, an embassy from Genoa came to him, with whom he made a treaty undertaking to grant to Genoa the palace and Church in Constantinople that the Venetians had had and the city of Smyrna, and to allow to the Genoese and Pisans, and to no other Latins, free navigation in the Black Sea in addition to the usual exemptions from duties, in return for the promise of Genoa to furnish a number of ships of war, the captains and crews of which were to be paid by the Emperor.
+The treaty is an epoch in the history of Genoese trade with the Levant, marking the point at which Genoa took the leading position at Constantinople, which had till then been held by Venice.